SCallahan101/APIcapstoneProject-Cannabis/README.md

 Give users an exploration on cannabis strains.

 Preview Link: https://scallahan101.github.io/APIcapstoneProject-Cannabis/
-Beware, the API is slow to connect.
+Beware, the API is slow to connect for some reason.
+However, go ahead and click any of those button to start your search.
 If it happens, please be patient as it connecting...

 Preview Pic:
 ![image](https://i.gyazo.com/f011632510f3bf9719366fe8e6e91448.png)